woepwoep/rsrq/Documentation/Introduction/WhatDoesItDo/Index.rst

 *  create a search form for searching in an existing query
 *  create a module to insert, edit data into a specific table or delete specific data from the table
 *  create links to detailed pages
+*  automatically create advanced (dynamic) graphs based on your data (based on Chart.js)
+*  use advanced bootstrap grid options if you want
+*  include javascript functions to manipulate the input

 All the FE outputs are template based, this means that it is possible to create a custom template (f.i. on fileadmin) to show your query results.
 The templates are fully fluid based, so it is relative easy to extend or change them.